tommypraeger/textsGPT/README.md

 ```
 pip install -r requirements.txt
 ```
+6. Set environment variables (you can use a `.env` file to define them if you would like):
+    1. `OPENAI_API_KEY=<your OpenAI API key>`. https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key
+    2. (optional) `TOKENIZERS_PARALLELISM=false` .
+Could help prevent the messages described [here](https://github.com/huggingface/transformers/issues/5486) from being printed.
-6. Give the application you will use to run this script Full Disk Access (I know this seems sketchy but it needs to be able to access the messages database stored on your Mac, which is not available to applications by default):
+7. Give the application you will use to run this script Full Disk Access (I know this seems sketchy but it needs to be able to access the messages database stored on your Mac, which is not available to applications by default):
    1. Open System Preferences
    2. Go to Security and Privacy
    3. Go to Privacy